PMArkive/SMEncounterRNGTool/README.md

 ## Usage
 ### With emtimer/EonTimer
 1. Select the `Pokemon` you would like to RNG.
+(For Solgaleo/Lunala, you need to test the NPCs number first)
 2. Find your `Seed` via the clock hands sequence on Continue Screen
 3. Set up the `Filters` and click `Search`
 4. Set your favorite spread as target frame, put the frame number in the second box of `Timing Range`.